Hajime-No-Ippo/Arknights_Resource_Planner/README.md

 ## Testing
 - Backend: `cd Server && mvn test`
-- Frontend: add tests under `Arknights_Resource_Calculator/test` (Jest/Vitest not yet set up by default).
+- Frontend: add tests under `Arknights_Resource_Calculator/test`

 ## Disclaimer
-Not affiliated with Hypergryph or Yostar.
-For educational/demo purposes only.
+This Project is NOT affiliated with Hypergryph or Yostar, it is open resouce and welcome to any contrbutions.

+## New Patch
+Enhance the OCR methods, reduce preflight from service dom to frontend, enabled simple signals, for better user experience.